gc120978levelup1/LaravelVueTemplate/README.md

 ```

 Wait for Docker to finish installing containers
-Notr: This command readies the built images to be uploaded to Dockerhub
+Note: This command readies the built images to be uploaded to Dockerhub
 ```sh

 docker tag SOURCE_IMAGE[:TAG] username/TARGET_IMAGE[:TAG]